Get $15 off ED treatment (if prescribed). Start now

 Benefits

-In a literature review of commercial diet plans, WW participants consistently lost more weight (2.6% more weight loss) after one year than people who only received education about weight loss (Gudzune, 2015).
+In a literature review of commercial diet plans, WW participants consistently lost more weight (2.6% more weight loss) after one year than people who only received education about weight loss.

 WW focuses not only on foods but also on behavioral changes, like increasing physical activity, which can help you keep the weight off.
-Also, by attending the meetings, you have the chance to talk to other people who are potentially struggling with similar issues and may provide you with unique solutions to your weight loss hurdles.
+Also, by attending the meetings, you can talk to other people who struggle with similar issues and can support you with unique solutions to your weight loss hurdles.

 Disadvantages